bearsunday/bearsunday.github.io/manuals/1.0/en/form.md

 # Form

-Each related function of Web Forms using [Aura.Input](https://github.com/auraphp/Aura.Input) and [Aura.Filter](https://github.com/auraphp/Aura.Filter) is aggregated to a single class, so that it is easy to test and change.
+Each related function of Web Forms using [Aura.Input](https://github.com/auraphp/Aura.Input) and [Aura.Filter](https://github.com/auraphp/Aura.Filter) is aggregated to a single class so that it is easy to test and change.
-We can use a corresponding class for the use of the Web Forms and validation.
+We can use a corresponding class for the use of Web Forms and validation.

 ## Install

-Install `ray/web-form-module` via composer to add form using Aura.Input.
+Install `ray/web-form-module` via composer to add form using Aura.Input

 ```bash
 composer require ray/web-form-module
 ```

-Installing `AuraInputModule` in our application module `src/Module/AppModule.php`.
+Install `AuraInputModule` in our application module `src/Module/AppModule.php`

 ```php?start_inline
 use Ray\Di\AbstractModule;